Installation

 • Add the following paths to the PATH environment variable:

-• Add the appropriate paths containing the Java library to the PATH environment variable, if you are using Java.
-For example:
+• If you are using Java, add the appropriate paths containing the Java wrapper libraries to the PATH environment variable.

 • Add the Editor cameras directory to the QT_PLUGIN_PATH environment variable.
 For example: